sergeiudris/deathstar.lab/docs/git-forkflow.md

 - fork contains contributor's take on the project and other branches (views) as needed
 - personal notes and research and design should have their own repo(s) - consistent, linkable and independent
 - talk about it in a video https://www.youtube.com/watch?v=ND4PRp9GLJs

+## forkflow

+- fork, do stuff in `main`, rebase-squash into a nice commit, create a branch for PR like `main-PR` and create a PR on github
+- maintainer will see the PR and will clone `main-PR` branch and add that change onto the tip of projects `main` (via a new rebase)
+- it is exaclty like using git patches - once fork's branch is cloned, it is an "immutable" locally availble patch at the moment of rebase-merge
+- once changes are added, PR will automatically closed - so no need to use github ui for rebase-merge (because locally it's an immutable patch and we have other options), you can remove `main-PR` branch
+- during all of that you could have been making further changes on your `fork/main` branch nad now it has new commits
+- once you need changes from upstream, rebase your `fork/main` onto `upstream/main` - it means take the projects `main` branch and replay your changes on top of it